tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/事件回调_intl_en.md

 The event callback service can notify your server of TRTC events in the form of HTTP/HTTPS requests.
-It has integrated certain events under the room event group and media event group.
-You can provide relevant configuration information to Tencent Cloud to activate this service.
+It has integrated some events under the room event group and media event group.
+You can provide the callback configuration information required to enable the service.

 [](id:deploy)
 ## Configuration Information
-You can configure callback information in the TRTC console.
-After completing the configuration, you will receive event callback notifications.
+You can configure callback information in the TRTC console, and will receive event callback notifications after the configuration.
 For detailed directions, please see [Callback Configuration](https://intl.cloud.tencent.com/document/product/647/39559).

->?You need to provide the following information for the configuration:
+>!You need to provide the following information for the configuration:
 >- **Required**: a HTTP/HTTPS server address to receive callback notifications
 >- **Optional**: a custom key containing up to 32 uppercase and lowercase letters and digits, which is needed for the calculation of signatures